 On adoption of IFRS 16 Leases, management performed an evaluation of the components of revenue and cost of sales at lease inception for leases that were determined to be finance leases.
 In this initial determination, management excluded the present value of the purchase option on finance leases from revenue and instead recorded the present value of the purchase option against cost of sales.
 During the course of the audit of the Company's financial results for the year ended March 31, 2022, and after discussion with experts and further consideration of interpretations of IFRS 16, the Company changed its determination of revenue and cost of sales at lease inception for finance leases to include the present value of the purchase option on finance leases.
-The Company corrected these errors and restated the presentation of revenue and cost of sales in its consolidated revenue and cost of sales in the company's audited consolidated financial statements and management discussion and analysis for the years ended March 31, 2022, 2021 and 2020.
-There was no impact on operating income or net income from these changes, and no changes in working capital, assets, liabilities and cash flow.
+The Company corrected these errors and restated the presentation of revenue and cost of sales in its consolidated revenue and cost of sales in the consolidated statements of operations for the years ended March 31, 2021 and 2020, as disclosed in the Company's audited consolidated financial statements and management discussion and analysis for the years ended